-Phlegm obstructing the Lungs–Symptoms: cough with excess phlegm that is easy to expectorate, feeling of fullness and congestion in the chest, rattly, hacking cough that worsens when lying down.
+Phlegm obstructing the Lungs – Symptoms include cough with excess phlegm that is easy to expectorate, feeling of fullness and congestion in the chest, rattly, hacking cough that worsens when lying down.
 This pattern arises from an exterior Wind/Heat or Wind/Cold invasion that is unresolved.
 It can also be caused by eating a highly congestive diet of greasy, fried, refined foods and dairy.
-Tongue: thick, sticky, greasy coating.
+Tongue – thick, sticky, greasy coating.
 If there is heat, the coating will be yellow.
-Pulse: slippery.
+Pulse – slippery.
 Treatment to resolve this pattern is to support the Lungs & Spleen, dry dampness, transform or expel phlegm.

-Lung Qi Xu–Symptoms: Soft, chronic, weak cough.
+Lung Qi Xu – Symptoms include soft, chronic, weak cough.
 Thin, clear sputum, if any.
 Shortness of breath, weak voice, pale complexion, nasal congestion and overall weakness and lack of vitality.
 This pattern arises either from a genetic predisposition to lowered immunity, or repeated attacks that are not properly treated.
-Tongue: pale, thin, white coat.
-Pulse: fine, weak and thin, especially in the Lung position.
-Treatment: Tonify Qi, strengthen the Lungs, bolster the Wei Qi, strengthen Kidney.
+Tongue – pale, thin, white coat.
+Pulse – fine, weak and thin, especially in the Lung position.
+Treatment would be to tonify Qi, strengthen the Lungs, bolster the Wei Qi, strengthen Kidney.

-Lung Yin Xu–Symptoms: Dry, hacking, unproductive cough.
+Lung Yin Xu – Symptoms include dry, hacking, unproductive cough.
 There is no sputum or very little that is thick and difficult to expectorate.
 Yellow or blood tinged sputum.
 Low grade fever, night sweats, or a feeling of heat in the hands and chest.
 This pattern is caused by a deficiency of the proper fluids and mucus in the Lungs to moistens and nourish them.
-Tongue: Red and dry with no coating or a thick dry coating if there is phlegm.
-Pulse: Rapid and thin.
-Treatment: Nourish Lung Yin, nourish Kidney Yin, clear heat if necessary.
+Tongue – red and dry with no coating or a thick dry coating if there is phlegm.
+Pulse – rapid and thin.
+Treatment – Nourish Lung Yin, nourish Kidney Yin, clear heat if necessary.

 Chronic coughing patterns need to be treated as they will eventually impact the rest of body and your overall health.

 Colors matter – When it comes to coughs, if the face is pale, the person is weak, we need to treat cold.
 If the face or tongue is red, there is heat to be treated.
 White phlegm indicates cold, yellow indicates heat and green is infection.